Copyright © 2020 Charles E. Boyk Law Offices, LLC. All rights reserved. Reproduced with Permission.

 One of the common causes of Toledo car accidents is impaired driving.
 In a drunk driving situation, the injured person can sue for punitive damages.
 Most of the police departments have cameras on their police cruisers and some of the officers wear camera vests.
 In a drunk driving situation, there is a good possibility to obtain a video that documents the level of intoxication of the individual and substantially help the case.
 Drunk driving cases have a premium value and may be worth an extra 20 to 50 percent than a non-drunk driving case with the same injuries.

-The nature and difference in a speeding situation is that the impact is larger.
+The nature and difference in a speeding situation are that the impact is larger.
 There is more property damage, more airbags deploy, and the argument can be made that the person has more serious injuries in a speeding case.

 With a stop sign or a red light case, both vehicles are traveling at a reasonable speed.
 The person can have a more serious injury when the airbags deploy in a front-end accident.
 One problem in a red light case is when there are witnesses because there is often an argument about who had the red light.
-When that is the case, cameras might be available in the area; there are red light cameras on the light system, or there is a need to obtain witnesses.
+When that is the case, cameras might be available in the area; there are red-light cameras on the light system, or there is a need to obtain witnesses.

 There are other driving mistakes that are common causes of Toledo car accidents.
 For example, driving at night can cause collisions.
 A larger number of accidents occur at night when there are more police officers on the road.
 They can respond in a quicker fashion because there are fewer cars on the road and they are all hunting for drunk drivers.